barbaraliau/ERTP/core/scooter/documentation/SWAP.md

 could choose to behave opportunistically and take my asset and give nothing back.
 To solve this problem, the Swap contract allows users to securely trade one kind of eright for another kind, leveraging Scooter for escrow and offer-safety.
-At no time does any user have both of the assets under their control.
+At no time does any user have the opportunity to behave opportunistically.

 ## Bid Format